 Start at the Roman Forum, one of the oldest sites in Thessaloniki; a two-level forum built over the ancient Greek agora.
 The best-preserved ruin here is the Odeon, or Odeum, an ancient theatre still sometimes used for summer concerts.
 Close by, you can also find the Byzantine-era church of Panagia Chalkeon, and the Ottoman-era Bey Hammam bathhouse, effectively taking you through the four major layers of the city’s history.

 Walk down a few streets to discover some of the cities major markets.
 First is the centuries-old Kapani Market, a covered market heaving with stalls selling spices, coffee, dates, cheese, fish, meat, and delicatessen products.
 Just around the corner is the bigger Modiano Market, a once bourgeois deli-market built in 1926, where the decaying arcades and antique signs are steeped in history.
-Both markets are a fabulous place to explore the scents and tastes of multi-cultural Thessaloniki, or to simply while away some time people watching and listening to the lively cries of hawkers touting their wares.
+Both markets are fabulous places to explore the scents and tastes of multi-cultural Thessaloniki, or to simply while away some time people watching and listening to the lively cries of hawkers touting their wares.
 Finally, head to the Louloudadika Flower Market, alongside the beautiful old Ottoman structure of the Yahudi Hammam, for a vibrant splash of colour and perfume.

 Lunch